 Manuscripts should be written in simple, concise and grammatical UK English, within the size limits specified below for each type of article, and prepared according to the following guidelines.
-The manuscripts should be written for a worldwide readership, including many in non-English speaking countries.
+The manuscripts should be written for worldwide readership, including non-English speaking countries.
 It is therefore strongly encouraged that authors whose first language is not English have their manuscripts proofread by other colleagues, as the Editors will not send out poorly written manuscripts for external review.

 Do not embed figures, tables or any other non-textual features or footnotes in the main text body.
 Figures and table may be added at the end of the manuscript text or submitted as separate files.
 These must have a resolution of at least 300dpi.

 Authors may also consult the uniform guidelines on the various ethical issues, the use of units of measurement, abbreviations and symbols, etc., set out by the International Committee of Medical Journal Editors on http://www.icmje.org.